Casein: Protein supplements

 An attractive property of the casein molecule is its ability to form a gel or clot in the stomach, which makes it very efficient in nutrient supply.
 The clot is able to provide a sustained slow release of amino acids into the blood stream, sometimes lasting for several hours.
+This also happens when milk is consumed by an animal: the stomach proteases cause it to form a gel.
+Cheesemaking using rennet (see above) replicates this behavior.

-Often casein is available as hydrolyzed casein, whereby it is hydrolyzed by a protease such as trypsin.
+Casein is also a relatively abundant source of protein.
+One form (without the delayed-gelling property) is hydrolyzed casein, whereby it is hydrolyzed by a protease such as trypsin.
+This could result in quicker digestion or direct gel formation.
 Hydrolyzed forms are noted to taste bitter and such supplements are often refused by infants and lab animals in favor of intact casein.

 Plastics and fiber

 Some of the earliest plastics were based on casein.
 In particular, galalith was well known for use in buttons.
-Fiber can be made from extruded casein.
-Lanital, a fabric made from casein fiber (known as Aralac in the United States), was particularly popular in Italy during the 1930s.
-Recent innovations such as QMILK are offering a more refined use of the fiber for modern fabrics.
+Milk fiber can be made from extruded casein.
+Lanital, a fabric made from casein fiber (known as Aralac in the United States), was invented in Italy in 1935.
+This material, also referred to as milk cotton, is used in yarn production and can be made from a blend of casein and acrylonitrile, or in some cases, from pure casein.